paoespinozarias/Mapping-OWLtoOAS/README.md

 ## Introduction

 This is a document defining how to translate [OWL](https://www.w3.org/TR/owl2-overview/) to [OAS](https://github.com/OAI/OpenAPI-Specification) to allow developers to figure out how ontologies may be represented as an interface description for REST APIs.
-Here you will find the correspondences between both representations and simple examples of how an ontology code looks like in OAS.
+Here you will find the correspondences between both representations and simple examples of how an ontology code looks like in the OAS.